Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Is a twin sleeper sofa comfortable enough for adult guests?

 For occasional overnights, yes—especially if the guest is comfortable with a narrower sleep surface.
-The trade-off is width, not length.
+The biggest trade-off is width, not length.

 Which model felt best for lower-back sensitivity during long TV sessions?